For Families

 Structured lessons that meet your child where they are.

-202 sequenced lessons across language, motor, social-emotional, academic readiness, and life skills.
-The program assesses where your child currently is and points you to the right starting place — so you're not guessing what to teach next.
+A complete, sequenced curriculum across language, motor, social-emotional, academic readiness, and life skills.
+ARIS assesses where your child is today and points you to the exact right starting place — so you're never guessing what to teach next.

 Real materials, real activities.